mwigton/mwigton.github.io/collections/_projects/wopr.md

 role: "Developer"
 videos:
   - vimeoId: 148292694
+software: "OpenWatcom IDE, C"
+platforms: "IBM XT PC DOS"
 ---

-Target: IBM XT PC DOS
-Software: OpenWatcom IDE | C |

 I volunteered at the Cold War Museum and discovered an IBM PC XT in storage.
 I decided to restore it and create a fun project, an emulation of the computer screens from WarGames.